quorum1/governance/readme.md

 ## Current Status of our Governance Repo

-**⚠️ WORK IN PROGRESS ⚠️**

-This is Release 1.
-It is a work in progress.
-Release 1 represents the first holistic collection of governance structures housed in our governance repo.

-Checklist for this release:
-- [x] Create folder structure & document with readmes
-- [x] Build core q-git flow & define its scope
-- [x] Load Financial Model v2 into repo from Notion export
-- [x] Clean up and resolve any Notion export issues
-- [x] Build financial model change flow
-- [ ] Initial review & cleanup
-- [ ] Final cleanup (REMOVE THIS CHECKLIST)

-*Once the above steps are done: Work on merging into main according to the q-git flow.*

-Roadmap:
+This is Release 1, the current live release.

+We are still in the process of porting our entire governance structure into this repo.
+Prior to June 2024 our governance structures have been managed in many different places.
+This repo is an effort to unify those pieces in order to increase transparency, streamline change management, and facilitate greater collaboration.

+**Roadmap:**
-- Release 2: Move to FM2.1
+- Release 2: Migrate from FM2 to FM2.1
 - Release 3: Build Investment Ledger Design Doc & Change Flow
+- Release 4 & Beyond: Migrate remaining structures (Operating Agreement, Rules & Regs, Member Agreements, etc)

+## Why is Quorum1's governance structure managed on Github?

+We are committed to transparency, trust, and collaborative decision-making.

+Open-sourcing our own organizational operating system is in strong alignment with those commitments.

+In addition, git-based workflows are amongst the most effective ways to facilitate wide-scale collaboration around text-like documents.
+By building our governance processes on top of git, we're taking advantage of a robust & mature set of tools & change management processes.

 ## License Status of this Repo

 We are still determining the best license to use for our governance repo.
-While we make this determination, all rights are reserved by Quorum One LLC.
+While we make this determination, all rights are reserved by Quorum One LLC, a collectively owned and managed company incorporated in California, USA.